Page Template

 You’re growing soft, Niko.
 Get the hell out while you can.

-Out of respect for their fifteen-year friendship Niko would not physically remove Saban from his path, although he certainly entertained the thought.
+Out of respect for their fifteen-year friendship, Niko would not physically remove Saban from his path, although he certainly entertained the thought.
 He had to admit Saban made for an attractive member of the female persuasion.
-The man could carry off a sequined gown and designer shoes better than some of the society women he had known.
+The man could carry off a sequined gown and designer shoes better than some of the society women he’d known.

 Saban had spent most of his life performing in drag and his reputation as a personal costumer had earned him an abundance of work with the elite entertainers.